solana-labs/solana/book/src/runtime.md

 program itself.

-* `CreateAccount` and `Assign` guarantee that when account is assigned to the program, the Account's userdata is zero initialized.
+* `CreateAccount` and `Assign` guarantee that when account is assigned to the program, the Account's data is zero initialized.

 * Once assigned to program an Account cannot be reassigned.

-* Runtime guarantees that a program's code is the only code that can modify Account userdata that the Account is assigned to.
+* Runtime guarantees that a program's code is the only code that can modify Account data that the Account is assigned to.

 * Runtime guarantees that the program can only spend lamports that are in accounts that are assigned to it.